 What is the camp winston philosophy?

-Camp Winston operates a summer recreational program for campers with complex neurobiological disorders such as learning disabilities, attention deficit hyperactivity disorder, Tourette’s Disorder, Obsessive Compulsive Disorder and other anxiety disorders and autism spectrum disorders.
-We believe in creating a physically and emotionally safe environment where campers are nurtured, respected and challenged to develop both their social and recreational skills.
-Through our non-denominational and non-competitive program, we foster self-esteem, age-appropriate independence, decision making and negotiation skills.
+Camp Winston operates a unique summer recreational program for campers with complex neurobiological disorders such as autism spectrum disorder, learning disabilities, attention deficit hyperactivity disorder, Tourette’s Disorder, Obsessive Compulsive Disorder (and other anxiety disorders) and more.
+We are dedicated to creating a physically and emotionally safe environment where campers are nurtured, respected and challenged to develop both their social and recreational skills.
+Through our inclusive and cooperative program, we foster self-esteem, age-appropriate independence, decision making and negotiation skills.